mvavassori/obsidian-web-clipper/README.md

 In the project directory, you can run the following scripts:

-- `npm run dev`: Runs the webpack in the development mode.
+- `npm run dev:chromium` (`npm run dev:firefox` if you're using firefox or one of its derivatives): Runs the webpack in the development mode.
 The bundle will be automatically rebuilt upon file changes.

-- `npm run build`: Runs the webpack in the production mode, creating a bundled output ready for distribution.
+- `npm run build:chromium` (`npm run build:firefox` if you're using firefox or one of its derivatives): Runs the webpack in the production mode, creating a bundled output ready for distribution.

 Please note that you will need to have Node.js and npm installed on your machine to run these commands.